lo0pback/py-asteroids/README.md

 # py-asteroids
-An asteroids game built using object-oriented programming
+An asteroids game built using object-oriented programming.